 Exterior of the nave.

-The transepts are short to the point of non-existence, but the portal of St. Etienne is the face of the south stub.
+The transepts are short to the point of non-existence, with the portal of St. Etienne in the face of the south stub.
 Is the twelve-slice segmentation of the rose a random thing, or does it represent the tribes of Israel and the apostles?
-Are those 50 stars on the American flag a random choice?
+Are those 50 stars on the American flag symbolic?